RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/_index.md

 # Workshop Login Info

 Each student will be assigned a number at the beginning of the workshop.
 This number will be used throughout the labs.

+{{% alert warning %}}
-Anywhere you see studentX, substitute the number you were assigned for the X.
+Anywhere you see studentX, substitute the number you were assigned at the start of the workshop for the X.
+{{% /alert %}}

 ## Horizon